 Why it’s Worth Getting Paid to Be Your Own Boss

 Learning to get clients and make more money are the building blocks you won’t get from a three-hour test-prep.
 After soaking in this and the other free content on our website be sure to check out testimonials from grads who changed their lives and incomes.
 The only difference between them and the ones who never got their business off the ground is they chose to be qualified – not just certified™.

-New entrepreneurs have a tendency to put the cart before the horse, getting business cards, a logo, and a few decal stickers to show the world “See, I’m legit.”
+New entrepreneurs have a tendency to put the cart before the horse, getting business cards, a logo, and a few decal stickers to show the world “See, I’m legit!”
 Reality check: the only things standing between you and legitimacy are CLIENTS and INCOME.
-Your goal is to work on your terms – supporting yourself and family -when and where you want- at a fair price.
+Your goal is to work on your terms – supporting yourself and family, when and where you want, all at a fair price.

 Learn what you need to do to become a home inspector in your state.